MoonZoon/MoonZoon/docs/articles/dev_news_5.md

 ### A question from MZ Discord

-**JaySistar**: "Can a Connection contain app spicific state?
+**JaySistar**: "Can a Connection contain app specific state?
 I thought that i saw that it could, but I don't know which example uses it.
 In the case of chat, it could be added, so that after a user has "logged in" the username wouldn't need to be sent with each message, but a "username" change message could be sent to change it."

 **MartinKavik**: "Excellent question.
 It was the first time I was trying to write MZ actors (`SessionActor`) and to improve its API during the process.
 I'm not sure yet if the right solution would be to allow to add a custom state directly to `SessionActor`s or developers should create new custom actors like `UserActor` and create/remove them when "associated" `SessionActor` is created/removed.
 So I decided to choose the simplest approach for now (i.e. send `username` in the `Message`, basically keep the state in the Zoon app) and eventually revisit the chat example when actors API is stable enough."

 # MoonZoon Cloud

+MoonZoon development goes quite well.
+Some important Zoon APIs are still missing - like routing, timers or channels.
+But I've already written them during the [Seed](https://seed-rs.org/) development and their MoonZoon alternatives are designed so it's only matter of time.
+Moon is already usable for writing apps because `Up/DownMsg` communication works and for other cases you can use Actix directly.
+The last big missing Moon part is a virtual actor system.
+However distributable virtual actors are pretty useless without the platform where we can run them and without a storage where we can save their state.
+Also we would like to deploy simple apps without actors as soon as possible.
+We need the MoonZoon Cloud.

+MoonZoon Cloud is the serverless platform for your MoonZoon apps.
+Predictable pricing, simplicity and scalability are main goals.

+- The web administration will be written in MoonZoon.
+- The CLI part will be implemented as extra `mzoon` commands.
+- The default app URL will be `https://[your_app_name].mzoon.app`

+## Current MZ Cloud state

+Research.

+[Clever Cloud](https://www.clever-cloud.com/en/) looks like the best candidate for the MoonZoon Cloud infrastructure provider.
+The MZ chat example works without problems: [mz-chat-example.mzoon.app](https://mz-chat-example.mzoon.app/) (HTTP/2, automatic HTTPS on a custom domain, native support for Rust apps, API for almost everything, etc.).
+Their support is excellent.

+Another possible provider could be [Google Cloud Run](https://cloud.google.com/run) because it supports scaling to zero and also server-sent events.
+But Clever Cloud has more predictable pricing and it's less complex because you don't need to manage Docker containers.

+However MZ Cloud can offer multiple providers in the future - it means you would be able to choose Clever or Google Cloud.
+(Please let me know if you know other suitable providers.)

+## Why I'm creating MZ Cloud?

+There are two reasons why I want to write MZ Cloud:

+- It's the missing piece to complete my journey to an ideal web development experience.

+- I need it for my MoonZoon apps.

+- I hope it will be the main source of income for the MoonZoon development.
+So if you want to speed up the MZ development, make it sustainable and get early access to the Cloud (once it's ready for it) and other benefits - please visit my [Sponsors](https://github.com/sponsors/MartinKavik) page.

+_Note for Seed users_: I continue to maintain Seed as usual.
+Also I can imagine we can write tools for deploying Seed apps to the MZ Cloud when there is demand for it.
+However I'll focus mainly on my sponsors, because these people and companies rely on Seed and I want to cover their back and watch their successes.
+Also Seed is now basically feature-complete, I don't remember where somebody reported a bug, community is nice to newcomers and I can't work indefinitely for free.

+Don't hesitate to write me (public or private message) if you have some questions about Cloud or ideas or requirements or other things on your mind.
+You are awesome, thank you.

 ---